angular/angular/aio/content/guide/ngmodule.md

 </md-tab-group>

-Notice that `AppModule` is ...
+`AppModule` now has the following qualities:
-* a little smaller because many `src/app/root` classes have moved to other modules.
+* A little smaller because many `src/app/root` classes have moved to other modules.
-* stable because we'll add future components and providers to other modules, not this one.
+* Stable because you'll add future components and providers to other modules, not this one.
-* delegating to imported modules rather than doing work.
+* Delegated to imported modules rather than doing work.
-* focused on its main task, orchestrating the app as a whole.
+* Focused on its main task, orchestrating the app as a whole.

 ### A trimmer _ContactModule_
 Here is the new `ContactModule` paired with the prior version: